 - Evidence Rules 801(d)(1)(B) and 803(6)–(8)

-The rules, orders adopting the rules, and letters of transmittal are available on the website of the Supreme Court of the United States.
+The rules, orders adopting the rules, and letters of transmittal are available on the website of the Supreme Court of the United States (broken down by set of rules and listed under April 28, 2014) and here.